cython/cython/src/quickstart/cythonize.rst

           s += f(a+i*dx)
       return s * dx

-Simply compiling this in Cython merely gives a 5% speedup.
+Simply compiling this in Cython merely gives a 35% speedup.
 This is better than nothing, but adding some static types can make a much larger difference.

 With additional type declarations, this might look like::

-  from math import sin

   def f(double x):
-      return sin(x**2)
+      return x**2-x

   def integrate_f(double a, double b, int N):
       cdef int i